Is A Manual Transmission Faster Than An Automatic?

 Automatic car transmission.
 Interior detail.

-Like most questions along these lines, the answer is: it depends.
+Like most inquiries along these lines, the answer is: it depends.
 How old is your automatic transmission?
-How good is it?
+How proficient is it?
 Is it designed for performance or comfort?

-Is your manual gearbox in good shape?
+Is your manual transmission in sound condition?
 How quickly can you shift gears?
 What’s the ideal gear change speed?
-How are the synchros holding up?
+How are the synchronizers holding up?

 A few individuals may offer you what, from their perspective, is a clear-cut answer.
 Nonetheless, in actuality, it solely relies on your car, its specifications, and its state.